dylan-foundry/dylanfoundry.org/content/2014-08-function-types.rst

 :date: 2014-8-01
 :tags: Dylan 2016

-Moving towards **Dylan 2016**, we would like to address some weaknesses in the language specification and what can be readily expressed in Dylan code.
-In this post, we'll talk about function types as well as provide a brief introduction to some details of the type system implementation within the Open Dylan compiler.
+Moving towards Dylan 2016, the Dylan community would like to address some weaknesses in the language specification and what can be readily expressed in Dylan code.
+In this post, we'll look at function types as well as provide a brief introduction to some details of the type system implementation within the Open Dylan compiler.

 Function Types